weilingx46/hack_dartmouth_2018/backend/README.md

 <summary><b>POST /trip/create/</b></summary>
 <br>

 To create a new trip in the database.
 Can optionally add people to the room immediately.
+You'll want to save the tripId (tId) for use on future requests.

 Request: